nextbigsoundinc/imagely/README.md

 - `options.scale` (Number) Zoom level at which to render, necessary for generating HiDPI/Retina images (e.g. scale = 2).
 Defaults to 1.
 - `options.bg` (String) Background color.
 Defaults to transparent.
 - `options.json` (String) Filepath of a JSON file to preload.
 File contents will be accessible via `window.data` and available for any scripts in the source file to use.
+- `options.batch` (Flag) If you want to loop over `options.data` to create multiple images.
+This assumes that all created images are identical except for the `window.data` you inject on the page.
 - `callback` (Function) Function that will be called after the image has been successfully generated.
-The dimensions of the generated image are passed to the function as an object with properties `width` and `height`.

 #### Command line